DataJuggler/NotJeopardy/ReadMe.md

         </ImageButton>
     </div>

+Note you will see Visual Studio complain about two errors:

+1. Parent="this" because we haven't implemented IBlazorComponentParent
+2. ClickHandler does not exist

+We will add both of those in the next step when we create Home.razor.cs

 Directly below the div, add this markup.
 This will add the ImageComponent and a LinkButton

     <ImageComponent Name="BlueImage" Parent="this" TextAlign="Center"